guochengqian/Magic123/readme.md

 # Usage
 ## Preprocess [Optional]
 We have included all preprocessed files in `./data` directory.
 Preprocessing is only necessary if you want to test on your own examples.
+Takes seconds.

 ### Step1: Extract depth
 ```